be-procloud/be-procloud/README.md

 # be-procloud

-### This community will help you to get started in cloud computing and how to make a career in cloud.
+### This community will help you to get started with cloud computing and how to make a career in cloud.